 There are Safeways and Walmarts and a Costco on the Big Island, and prices are surprisingly reasonable compared to the mainland.
 For example, the $4.14 I pay for a quart of heavy whipping cream at home was just $4.84 at the Walmart in Kona.
 Seriously, let’s move!
 Note: a plain loaf of bread in Volcano Village was over $6.00.
 Boooo.
 We didn’t have a cooler, so we stocked up on dry groceries except for jelly for our pb&js (the nights were cold, it held up fine).
 After paying nine prices for drip coffee at Volcano House I chose to go without. $3 for drip, what a racket.
 We could’ve lied and said we were staying there to get it free, but we are honest folk.
 For each meal out we paid around $30 incl tip for the both of us, except for McDs of course, which is the best deal around.

-We are simple people who enjoy simple experiences- birding, hiking, lava gazing, sunbathing, so the only thing we paid extra for outside of a bird book, a Volcanoes hiking map, and the America the Beautiful Pass we never leave home without, was the chance to snorkel with manta rays.
+We are simple people who enjoy simple experiences- birding, hiking, lava gazing, sunbathing, so the only thing we paid extra for outside of a Hawaii’s Birds book, a NatGeo Hawai’i Volcanoes hiking map, and the America the Beautiful Pass we never leave home without, was the chance to snorkel with manta rays.
 We went for convenience over reputation and it ended up being the worst part of our trip.
 The snorkeling was awesome, but our boat was obviously a party barge and the crew was more concerned about showing their ass cheeks than they were about learning, or teaching us, anything about mantas.
 Do your research.

 Lodging: $233.45 + 60,000 Marriott Rewards points

 Transportation, incl gas: $298.96 + 12,000 Hilton Honors points

 Food: $93.46 groceries, $227.27 restaurants